-Please pull into the lot where the gate to the EC breezeway will open - the Pre-Kindergarten teachers or assistants will be there ready to help your child from the car and into the classroom.
-In order to alleviate traffic backup, please park in an available parking spot and walk your child to the gate if you arrive before 8:30 am or if there are cars backed up behind you onto Canyon Drive.
-The arrival time for Pre-Kindergarten is 8:30-8:40 am.
+Please pull into the lot where the gate to the EC breezeway will open - the Pre-Kindergarten teachers or assistants will be there ready to help your child from the car onto campus and into the classroom.
+In order to alleviate traffic backup, please park in an available parking spot and walk your child to the gate if cars back up behind you onto Canyon Drive.